 We’ve shared stories of children, husbands, lovers and parents, success and self-doubt.
 Some of us received letters and two of us ordered the same beautiful, wine-colored suede boots.

 At the end of our first week, we started playing Bananagrams after dinner.
 I had never played before, but Sheena insisted this was much more fun than Scrabble, and she was right.

 The second week, Sheena taught us Dirty-Made-Up-Bananagrams.
 For example: VIBROID, CHUND, WEANOLE, BUMFO, PENISTATE, NARTY.
 You get the idea.

-Shortly before I left to come here, my first novel went out on submission to publishers.
+Shortly before I left to come here, my first novel, ETIQUETTE FOR RUNAWAYS, went out on submission to publishers.
 For non-writers, this means that my literary agent has sent out my manuscript to potential editors in hopes that one (or more) might love it, fight over it, and want to publish it, offering a multiple book deal with film, audio, and foreign rights.

 It’s nerve-wracking, I won’t lie.

 So, while here I’ve been finishing the draft of my second novel.
 As I pack up to leave it stands at 372 pages and 115,000 words.
 I can’t say how many words I’ve added or cut, but I have done what I hoped to do, which was to connect the narrative pieces I already had and edit the thing.
 For instance, I spent an entire day doing a word search for ‘was,’ (1289 appearances to>1125) and another morning on ‘had,’ (990>784) with the intention of eliminating the dreaded passive voice.